mohsin1613/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification
+We know that there are three types of brain tumors: gliomas, meningioma, and pituitary tumors.
+Early detection and classification of brain tumors can save the human life.
-To classify the types of brain tumor from MRI images, i have employed a extended version of EfficientNetB3 model.
+To classify the types of brain tumors from MRI images, I have employed an extended version of the EfficientNetB3 model.
 The accuracy of the model is 98.31%.
-Brain tumor classification project is developed by python language.
-I have also used tensorflow, open-cv and neural nets
+The brain tumor classification project is developed in Python.
+I have also used Tensorflow, OpenCV, Neural nets and Flask for deployment.